jstolarek/skye-dsh/doc/roadmap.md

     express where-provenance - we need sets.
 So the question is: does DSH really compile queries to joins?
 If so then in what situations do the DSH comprehensions compile to joins?

+  * Implement flat approach to where-provenance, ie. without using a `Maybe`.
+    One alternative is to assume it is always present, another is to assume a `Bool` tag that says whether provenance is present.
+In such case we must be able to create default value of provenance.
+This value is of course bogus but it would never be inspected.

   * **Automatic where-provenance annotations:** it should be fairly simple to write a TH function that adds where-provenance annotation to every field of